Farrael22/typescript-tech-challenge/challenge.md

 - **Infinite scroll pagination:**
   Automatically fetches and appends older transactions in batches of ten as you scroll to the bottom of the list, ensuring a smooth, continuous browsing experience without manual page changes.
 - **Create new transactions:**
   Presents a form with fields for amount, description (up to 255 characters), and transaction type.
 Upon submission, the entry is persisted and immediately reflected in the feed.
+A refund must reference the original transaction.

 ### Account Page